 ∙ mobile massage is great in certain circumstances, like when you are unable to drive or walk due to injury and/or surgery.

 Cons of Mobile Massage or Home-Based Practice:

 ∙ in the therapist’s home, being in their personal space may feel less professional

-∙ it’s harder managing the elements that influence relaxation in an environment is (i.e. lighting, sounds, room temperature, music, pets, feng shui, etc.)
+∙ at a client’s home, it’s harder to manage all the elements that influence relaxation in an environment (i.e. lighting, sounds, room temperature, music, pets, feng shui, etc.)

-∙ it may may be more difficult to relax in their own home and
+∙ it may be more difficult for some to relax in their own home (client and therapist)

-∙ more precautions must be taken, such as knowing and trusting the person you are working with
+∙ more precautions must be taken, because you gotta trust the person you are working with

 ∙ if they are coming to your home, there is likely a surcharge for travel time/expense, along with the energy it takes to haul their equipment.

 ∙ with mobile massage, it may be difficult to bring all the tools available in a permanent space (full range of bolsters, heat packs, hot towels, essential oils collection, etc.)

 Kiosks can be found in airports, malls, natural food stores, farmer’s markets, marathons, etc. They are great for short (10-30 minute) massage sessions.
 They can be chair massages or on a table, depending on the place.